cysouw/YAST/text/yast.md

 - level of abstraction that is helpful for language learning
 - compare structure across languages

-universal postulates for morphosyntax
+universal structural postulates for morphosyntax

-None of these characteristics are necessary universal, because at some point in the evolution of morphosyntax they did not exist.
-However, they seem to be very widespread among human languages, currently basically universally present:
+A small set of concepts are proposed here as postulates for the structural analysis of morphosyntax.
+These notions are called "postulates" for three reasons.
+First, they form a basis for the definition of other morphosyntactic concepts later on.
+Second, they are "obviously" part of the structure of human language and will simply be assumed to exist without furher argumentation.
+Third, they are actually not necessarily part of a communicational system and human language could very well exist with any of them.
+None of these postulates are necessary universal, be it simply for the fact that at some point in the evolution of human language they will have to have emerged.
+However, the following notions seem to be very widespread among human languages, currently arguably universally present:

-Major principles:
+- **Morphemic division**: utterances can be divided into morphemes.

-- morphemic division (-> morpheme)
+- **Hierarchical modification**: morphemes modify other morphemes and such modifiers can in turn be modified by other morphemes.
-- hierarchical modification (-> modifier)
+- **Reference**: morphemes can be used to identify entities.
-- reference vs. assertion (-> phrase, clause)
+- **Assertion**: morphemes can be used to make statements about referenced entities.

-Major effects of grammaticalisation:
+- **Grammaticalisation**: over time morphemes can become more abstract and specialized, leading to:

-- combinatorical restrictions (-> head, specifier, stack)
+  - **Restricted modification**: morphemes can develop limits on the extent to which they can be modified.
-- explicit relations (-> junctor, flag = phrasal junctor)
+  - **Grammatical relation**: different kinds of modification can become structurally differentiated.
-- templatic structures (-> template)
+  - **Templatic structure**: groups of morphemes can develop into a fixed linear structure with "slots" that are limited to a restricted set of "fillers".

 Operators, specifiers and junctors are typically deficient heads (grammaticalisation).
 However, they might also develop *into* heads ?! leftover non-head (mostly non-modifyable?!) morphemes with variable position (-> operator, only some 'adverbs' left here?)